mathias234/ConsoleGame/README.md

-# ConsoleGame
+# ConsoleGameEngine
-This is a text based game made in C#.
+This is a console game engine which will allow you to make games like Zork.

+# TODO:

+Enemies
+Weapon and armour system
+Improvements on the console reader